zgmartin/numerics/optimize/README.md

 >Heinz Pagels- [Dreams of Reason](http://www.goodreads.com/book/show/694929.The_Dreams_of_Reason)

-The concepts within annealing were first proposed as an idea by Metropolis in understanding state changes of particles while working on the Manhattan Project.
+The ideas within annealing were first proposed by Metropolis as he was trying understanding energy state changes of particle systems while working on the Manhattan Project.

+Within annealing, the idea is to take a greedy approach to the problem by accepting smaller energy state transitions, while leaving the possibility of accepting a worse state.
+The hope is that the worse state will result in a smaller energy than the previous.